Vincent-Mattana/Decoder/project-context.md

 - C → X
 - etc.

+## UI Layout

+The user interface has been optimized for an intuitive and focused experience:

+1. **Top Section**:
+   - Title "Decoder" is centered at the top
+   - Control buttons are positioned in the corners
+   - "Reset" and "Enter Code" buttons in the top-left corner
+   - "Next Message" button in the top-right corner

+2. **Middle Section**:
+   - Secret message container is vertically centered between the title and keyboard
+   - Message uses large runic symbols (2.25rem font size) for better visibility
+   - Gray background fits tightly around the message content
+   - Message container adapts to content size

+3. **Bottom Section**:
+   - Alphabet keyboard is fixed at the bottom of the screen
+   - Used for selecting letters to decode the message

+4. **Responsive Design**:
+   - Layout adapts to different screen sizes
+   - CSS variables for dynamic spacing
+   - Mobile-specific optimizations

 ## User Flow

 1. User is presented with an encrypted message using runic symbols